zachhannum/the-word-of-iron/manuscript/chapter_10.md

 “Where are we?” he asked.

-Hawthorne released his touch of the monolith and took a step back, looking around.
+Hawthorne released his touch from the monolith and took a step back, looking around.
 For the first time, Marcus noticed a small smile.
 “This is Indenos.
 The Boundless Forest.
 The Wood.”

 The air was thicker here.
 The effort required to draw breath required that the act be a conscious effort.
 Upon closer examination of his surroundings, Marcus saw that the trees here where unlike anything he had ever seen.
 Pale, knurled trunks thicker than his wingspan ascended to towering heights.
 Twisting leaves longer than his forearm sprouted from a multitude of branches.
 They seemed to reach for him, beckoning to step into their dark embrace.
 A faint dusk cast sleeping shadows that crawled along the undergrowth.